Armaanjasim/eng103a_DevOps/readme.md

 ## Starting VM Guide
 - `vagrant up` in the terminal in the directory where vagrant is downloaded
 - edit the vargrantfile and add:
+&nbsp;
   ```
   config.vm.network "private_network", ip: "192.168.10.100"
   ```